black77dragon/DragonShield/README.md

 - ⏭ Options valuation
 - ⏭ Touch ID key management
 - ⏭ Public beta
+- ⏭ iOS App (Phase 1): read‑only viewer for iPhone using a SQLite snapshot exported from the Mac app.
+See docs/ios_app_design.md.
+Snapshot export is available in Settings → Data Export.

 *Legend: 🟡 = active • ⏭ = next*